clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-search.rst

 .. contents:: :local:
    depth: 2

-This illustration shows you how to use `swupd search` as a Developer.
-We assume that you have a basic knowledge of:
+This help document shows you how to use `swupd search` as a Developer.

+Assumptions:

-* How :ref:`swupd <swupd-guide>` works
+* Basic knowledge of using :ref:`swupd <swupd-guide>`
-* How :ref:`swupd differs <swupd-about>` from *package managers* in other Linux\* distributions
+* Understanding how :ref:`swupd <swupd-about>` differs from
+  other Linux\* distributions

-This document assumes your goal is to use :ref:`mixer` to build your own Clear Linux* OS for Intel® Architecture for a specific use case.
-Our example is intended to show by example how to search and add a bundle.
+* You plan to use :ref:`mixer` to build your own |CLOSIA|for a specific use case

+This example illustrates how to search for and add a bundle.

 Scenario 1: Data Science with Python
 ====================================